 Our campaign has led to the creation of the UK RSE Association, which numbers over 700 members, the growth of Research Software Groups around the country, the creation of a new Fellowship, the launch of a hugely successful conference and a significant increase in recognition for the role of the Research Software Engineer.

-You can read about the history of the RSE campaign or the RSE: State of the Nation Report to learn more about the community.
+You can read a history of the RSE campaign or the RSE: State of the Nation Report to learn more about the community.
 More information about this campaign is available on the Research Software Engineers' page

 How many researchers use software?

 If you work in research, it's likely that you'll believe that software is ubiquitous, but to effect change we have to collect evidence.